fraserxu/fraserxu.github.io/_posts/2016-05-31-my-first-production-isomorphic-graphql-app.md

 ### After shipping it to production

 Yes, please hold on and stop telling me **you should never ship something to production on Friday**.
-This is something we all know as developer, there's a few consumptions that we've made when ship the code:
+This is something we all know as developer, there's a few assumptions that we've made when ship the code:

 * We have run the code on our staging and production for 1-2 weeks
 * we have complete monitoring services that show the metrics of the app
 * It's a shinny new stack and we can't wait unitl next week to ship it

-And **those consumptions are wrong**.
+And **those assumptions are wrong**.

 All those metrics we have are not facing really user, it's behind a domain hosted on herokuapp, and we're the only user who knows about it.
 And once we resolved the DNS to use the new domain(which takes about 1 hour to take effect), we started to get some new metrics from our tracking services.
 It was all good at the beginning.